+At least one of a claimant’s disabling impairments must satisfy the one-year duration requirement to qualify for Social Security disability.
 Thus, if a claimant has two severe impairments that last less than one year each, but in combination last more than one year total, such individual may not be eligible for benefits.

 The hearing on his Social Security Disability claim is scheduled for August 1, 2011.
 Mr. Smith attends the hearing and argues for a “closed period” of benefits from January 1, 2010, to July 1, 2011.
 He argues that he was out of work for one-and-a-half years due to a combination of impairments, and thus satisfies the one-year durational requirement.
 However, Mr. Smith is likely to be denied benefits because neither impairment individually lasted at least 12 months.
-A harsh result given Mr. Smith’s terrible ordeals.
+A harsh result given Mr. Smith’s terrible ordeal.